rbowen/whosthat/README.md

 Then run install.sh

+You will need to manually create team and project YAML files for now.
+There's sample records in the sampledata directory.

 ## Usage

 ### whosthat <name>

-* Will list contact details for name, if found.
+Will list contact details for name, if found.
-* Will list information, and a list of people, for a project or team, if found.

-Eventually, will also allow adding/editing of these things, but for now, we'll just manually edit yaml files.

-And there should be a simple web interface, on twist.rcbowen.com, where I can browse people, projects and team.
-Eventually.
-Not today.

-Ok, go.
+If its an @amazon.com email address, will provide a link to their internal informational record.

 ### whoworkson <name>